ozeppo/StreamGenius/README.md

 5. **Access the Application:**

-   Open your web browser and navigate to `http://localhost:8080` to access the AI Music Player.
+   Open your web browser and navigate to `http://localhost:8080` to access the StreamGenius.

 ## Project Structure